 John is proud of the working relationships he has established.
 People he has worked with for many years still ask him for help and advice when necessary, which he takes as a good sign.
 And they still buy him cups of coffee, which he takes as an even better sign.
 That’s not to say John is everyone’s cup of tea – or coffee – and he’s not in the business of forcing his services upon those who see the world differently.
-But some of John’s best clients are also the ones that give him the biggest arguments, he says; “if you can have a shouting match and still get on with the job the next day, chances are you’ve got the sort of relationship that can deal with the real challenges of the organisation”.
+But some of John’s best clients are also the ones that give him the biggest arguments.

 A believer in ‘light management’ John considers that if he makes decisions for you he’s going to be kept terribly busy, and he doesn’t want that.
 So he aims to make himself perpetually redundant by ensuring you have all the information and skills you need to effect change yourself.
 As Herbert Spencer said: “The ultimate result of shielding men from the effects of folly is to fill the world with fools”.

 John believes that practice and theory must be linked together in such a manner that each informs the other.